pkassar/my-CV/README.md

 ## Paul Kassar
 [Skills](#skills) | [What I've built so far](#built) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies) |
----

-#### Hi,
-I am passionate about coding!
-I enjoy being creative and technical at the same time and building products that solve real world problems.

-I'm a Full Stack Junior Developer with two years previous experience in the music industry and a degree in Mathematics.
+Mathematics graduate with  two years in the music industry and now Full Stack Junior Developer.

 #### The story so far

-After graduating ...
+After graduating from the university of Edinburgh

 Finally,